natalie-gallo/web-dev-s24-assignment-1/README.md

 ## Description

-A simple web application for [zoo name] that features 16 animals from 4 different habitats/exhibits.
+A simple web application for "Web Dev Zoo" that features 16 animals from 4 different habitats/exhibits.
 The habitats include Aquatic, Arctic, Desert, and Forest.

 ### Live Link